 If your cat is unneutered, spraying could also be hormonally motivated.
 Older pets, in particular, can be more set in their ways and reliant upon a routine.
 If this is disturbed, it may increase their anxiety and therefore their urge to urine mark.

 Don’t tell your cat off for this behaviour, as it might make them feel more anxious and make the problem worse.
 Your pet is likely spraying to try to feel secure by surrounding itself with its own scent, rather than because it is ‘misbehaving’.
 Here’s how to tackle stress-related spraying:

 - First of all, ask your vet to eliminate medical causes of inappropriate urination, such as urinary crystals or a bladder infection.

-Try to find out what is upsetting your cat by watching them for a while – note down when they spray and what the possible cause might be.
-If there is something outside causing the anxiety, moving furniture so your cat can’t see out of the window.
+- If these causes are eliminated, try to find out what is making your cat feel threatened and take steps to remove the threat.
+Try watching them for a while – note down when they spray and what the possible cause might be.
+If there is something outside causing the anxiety, try moving furniture so your cat can’t see out of the window.

 - If the spraying is occurring within the house, think about what may have recently changed.
 Could there have been dog or cat-owning visitors who might have brought in new scents?